lgperrin/Network-Security/Practical-Assesment-1/README.md

 # Practical Assesment 1 -- Packet Capture Analysis and Security Measures

+## Requirements

+- [x] Wireshark
+- [x] Virtual Machine (VM)
+- [x] Assesment-1.pcap

 ## Part 1: Basic Analysis

-### Objective
+### A. Transport Layer Protocol Analysis

-Provide a quick overview of the packet capture's composition and involved IP addresses.
+Objective: Provide a quick overview of the packet capture's composition and involved IP addresses.
+You'll need to identify the percentage of bytes belonging to each transport layer protocol (e.g., TCP, UDP) in relation to the entire capture.
+This can be done by analyzing the pcap file to count bytes for each protocol.

-### Analysis of Protocols
-- **Tool Used:** Wireshark
-- **Method:**
   1. Open the packet capture file with Wireshark.
   2. Use "_Protocol Hierarchy_" under the statistics tools to view the percentage of bytes for each protocol, giving an idea of the traffic composition.
   3. Summarize these statistics in a PowerPoint slide, focusing on main transport layer protocols like TCP, UDP, etc.

-### Identification of IP Addresses
+### B. Identification of IP Addresses

-- **Tool Used:** Wireshark
-- **Method:**
+Objective: Identify all IP addresses involved in the capture in order to understand the network's structure and the potential targets of the malware.

-  1. Use the "Endpoints" tool under the "Statistics" menu to list all IP addresses involved in the capture.
+  1. Use the "_Endpoints_" tool under the "_Statistics_" menu to list all IP addresses involved in the capture.
   2. Highlight these IP addresses on your slide, noting any frequent addresses or address ranges that might indicate a network segment.

-### Host and Network Insight
+### C. Host and Network Insight

-- Deduce the capturing host's IP address by identifying the most common local address or based on the capture file's context.
-- Provide insights into the IP addresses, such as potential local network ranges or external addresses that may indicate command and control servers or other relevant entities.
+Objective: Deduce the capturing host's IP address by identifying the most common local address or based on the capture file's context.
+Also, provide insights into the IP addresses, such as potential local network ranges or external addresses that may indicate command and control servers or other relevant entities.

 ## Part 2: Advanced Analysis

-### Objective
-Dive deeper into the packet capture to identify Mirai-specific activities and Indicators of Compromise (IOCs).
+Objective: Dive deeper into the packet capture to identify Mirai-specific activities and Indicators of Compromise (IOCs).
+In this section, you'll delve deeper into the pcap file using Wireshark to identify network activity and Indicators of Compromise (IOC) associated with Mirai.
+Focus on:

+1. Timeline and Communications: Construct a timeline based on packet timestamps to understand the sequence of malicious activities.
+2. Evidence of Mirai Activity: Look for signatures of Mirai, such as attempts to exploit specific vulnerabilities, the use of default credentials in Telnet access attempts, and unusual outbound traffic patterns.
+3. Key Pieces of Evidence: Highlight specific packets, IP addresses, and payloads that indicate malicious activity.

 ### Evidence of Malware Activity
 - **Method:**